rubennaeff/GADS23/1_intro_to_data_science/setup.md

 git pull
 ```

 Note that the above statement can give an error if you had changed any of the files yourself.
-Please **make a copy** of the files you edited (e..g, using `cp`) and then type the following commands.
+Please **make a copy** of the files you edited (e.g, using `cp`) and then type the following commands.
 If you did not copy your changes, they will be **overwritten** and your changes will be lost.

 ```sh
 git reset --hard HEAD